jpverkamp/blog/content/programming/advent-of-code/2018/2018-12-02-counting-letters.md

 <!--more-->

 Bit weirdly stated.
-My first thought would be to use {{< wikipedia "regular expressions" >}}[^regexhammer], but that doesn't actually fit supper well with this case, because you need _exactly_ two matches.
+My first thought would be to use [[wiki:regular expressions]]()[^regexhammer], but that doesn't actually fit supper well with this case, because you need _exactly_ two matches.
 I'm not actually sure how you'd even write something like that, since you'd have to match against 'not this' _before you found the first match_.
 Meh.

 In both Racket and Python, I'm going to create a hash that maps each unique letter in a word to how many times that letter occurs: